afiqiqmal/Custom-Tablayout-android/README.md

 <br>
 <b>NOTES</b><br>
 if you want to use scrollable mode ...etc, You need to set the tabs size (i dont know why).
 If not, it will looks ugly

+My case: i hardcode the width to 120dp (you can change it or just calculate by your own for your perfect size)

 ```java
        int width = 120; // width - width of tabs
        int tabsize = 120 * tabcount; // tabcount - number of tabs